gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Out of the corner of my eye I saw his houseman step into the courtyard from whatever discreet corner he'd been lurking in.
 Rojyar, that was his name.
 I was sure I could best him, despite the heavy baton in his hand, but then her father could have me called on for assault.
-Calmly, calmly...
-"I have spoken with your daughter, and---"
+Calmly, calmly…  "I have spoken with your daughter, and---"

 "That may be, but you will not do so again.
 Am I understood?"
 He laughed